Triply API¶

 GraphQL¶

 Some TriplyDB instances publish a GraphQL endpoint for every dataset.
-This endpoint can be used for GraphQL queries.
-It uses information from user-provided SHACL shapes to generate the GraphQL schema.
-See more information about this subject here.
+This endpoint uses information from user-provided SHACL shapes to generate the GraphQL schema.

 Elasticsearch¶